rittos/moviesAPI/README.md

 ## Extra features

 - User Registration implemented using email & password.
-- Authentication to API is implemented using JWT Token and added custom middlewear to validate the token passed on protected routes.
+- Authentication to API is implemented using JWT Token and added validation of the token passed on protected routes.
-- Used 3rd party bunyan middlewear for better logging of info or error based on cofiguration in console, local storage file (https://www.npmjs.com/package/bunyan)
+- Used 3rd party package bunyan for better logging of info or error based on cofiguration in console, local storage file (https://www.npmjs.com/package/bunyan)
 - Used 3rd party bunyan-azure package for logging info error based on configuration in azure storage portal (https://npm.io/package/bunyan-azure)
-- Used multer middlewear for handling multipart/form-data for poster image upload (https://www.npmjs.com/package/multer)
+- Used multer package for handling multipart/form-data for poster image upload (https://www.npmjs.com/package/multer)
 - joi validation added for fantasymovie including regular expression validation for date format.
 - Poster image file uplaod using multer miidlewear.
 - Delete API implementation using "post" action verb for deleting favorites and using action verb "delete" for fantasy movie deletion.
 - Integration Testing using postman test cases.
+- Newman Automation report generated and committed to git hub (https://github.com/rittos/moviesAPI/blob/master/tests/reports/report.html)

 ## Independent learning.

-- azure hosting and logging of React App & Nodejs API
+- azure hosting and logging of React App (https://web-development-moviesapp.azurewebsites.net) & Nodejs API (https://web-development-moviesapi.azurewebsites.net)
+- error logging to azure storage tables and local storage files.
-- Swagger Documentation
+- Swagger Documentation and published in swagger hub.
+All api can be accessed from swagger documentation.
 - git hub develop and release branches, tags and releases.
+- cors package added and used for allowing calls to API from different host.